 The fellowship program believes that successful physicians must be equipped with training that engages with the challenges of modern health care, which includes a thorough understanding of the drivers of health, skills to enact systemic change, and tools to maximize well-being.

 Fellows will spend dedicated time learning about health equity, social determinants of health and how to be a disruptor in this system that still perpetuates inequity.
-Fellows will also undergo leadership training and participate in the Distinction Program for Care Transformation, sharpening skills in systems-level thinking, teamwork, negotiation and influence.
-A complementary series of wellness sessions will equip fellows with a toolkit to reduce burnout and find joy in their work.
+Fellows also have the option to participate in Dell Med’s common curriculum focused on health systems science, Advancing Care Transformation.
+In addition to training, a complementary series of wellness sessions will equip fellows with a toolkit to reduce burnout and find joy in their work.

 The Hospice and Palliative Medicine Fellowship is affiliated with the Department of Internal Medicine.